ferrous-systems/rust-exercises/exercise-book/src/files-match-result.md

     };
 }
 ```
-All arms of the match tree have to result in the same type!
+All arms of the match tree have to either result in the same type, or they have to *diverge* (that is, panic the program or return early from the function)!

 # Template